thephpleague/url/4.0/index.md

 ## About

-The `League\Url` package provides simple and intuitive classes to create and manage Urls in PHP.
+The phpleague `Url` package provides simple and intuitive classes to create and manage Urls in PHP.

 [URL on Packagist](https://packagist.org/packages/league/url)